 American Women’s Club of London (AWC)

-Founded in 1889, AWC maintains club premises, the local A.WC., which serves as a centre for American women in London.
-The club’s principal objectives are to provide educational, social and philanthropic activities while offering friendship and a support system for fellow Americans living in Britain.
+Founded in 1899, for more than 120 years the American Women’s Club of London has provided a welcoming community for expat women living overseas.
+The club’s principal objectives are to provide educational, social, cultural, and philanthropic activities (with its partner charities) while offering friendship and a support system for fellow Americans living in Britain, as well as women of every nationality.
+The AWC is proud to be a founding member of the Federation of Women’s Clubs Overseas (FAWCO).
 AWC Website.
 Contact by Email.

 Arab Women’s Association (AWA)

 The Arab Women’s Association (AWA) is a UK registered charity founded by a group of women whose aim is to help the needy and the under-privileged in Lebanon, the West Bank and Gaza.
 The AWA has worked in association with Save The Children’s Fund and UNICEF UK.
 The organisation is committed to support a large number of children through its Children’s Fund Programme.
 Formed in 1983 this programme aids orphans, handicapped children and poor families living in camps.
 It further supports these children, as they grow, to take up vocational training which helps them to secure a profession.
 Amongst other projects which the AWA sponsors is a Revolving Fund Programme and a project which offers psychiatric help to traumatised women and children.
 The AWA raises funds by holding social and cultural events.
 It has, so far, organised 23 Annual Fund Raising Gala Dinners.
 Amongst Guests of honour who attended and supported these dinners are H. M. Queen Rania Al-Abdullah, Mrs Cherie Booth Blair QC, the belated Mr Robin Cook MP and recently Mr Nick Clegg MP.
 Contact by Email.